lachlandeer/replication-games-corrupted-algo/README.md

 We use `Snakemake` to manage the workflow.

+- `Snakefile` in the root directory manages the build
+- Snakefiles in the `rules/` subdirectory contain rules that execute analysis.

 ## Software and Dependencies

 To replicate the analyses, ensure the following software is installed: